mathsmith/car-speed-optimizer/README.md

 ### Test Case Files
 The test case files are text files that are a record of the original test cases provided by Aneo.
 The source code written **does not** actively leverage those test case files.
 They are here for you to be able to reference them in case the puzzle link above is no longer available, or down.
+Each file is structure as follows:

+* The first two lines correspond to the first two lines in the _input_ section in the puzzle description.
+* Lines 3 thru (2nd-to-last-line) is the light data for each light.
+* the last line is the expected output

 ### Excel File
 This file shows some of the analysis I was doing to verify the patterns and conditions I derived to solve this problem.